true-async/php-true-async-rfc/basic.md

 Therefore, the `register_shutdown_function` code should not use the concurrency API.
 The `suspend` keyword will have no effect, and the `spawn` operation will not be executed at all.

-### Awaitable interface

-The `Awaitable` interface is a contract that allows objects to be used in the `await` expression.

-The interface does not have any methods on the user-land side and is intended for objects implemented as PHP extensions, such as:

-- `Future`
-- `Cancellation`

-The following classes from this **RFC** also implement this interface:

-- `Coroutine`
-- `Scope`

 ### Scope and structured concurrency

 **Structured concurrency** allows organizing coroutines into